 Is it possible for some children to learn using only levelled readers?
 Absolutely, but those are the children with naturally good foundational literacy skills; some children can master the foundation with pretty minimal focus on the nitty-gritty beyond the basic letter-sound correspondences.
 And I will admit that there is an appeal to using books that can talk about any topic under the sun, rather than being constrained by a certain repertoire of sounds/letters.
 I can understand why levelled readers are popular.

 Unfortunately, though, it can be hard to know which children will have trouble.
-While there are definitely signs of reading difficulties quite early on, sometimes they are subtle and don’t become obvious to until months or even years into literacy instruction.
+While there are definitely signs of reading difficulties quite early on (especially if the school does early literacy screenings), sometimes they are subtle and don’t become obvious to until months or even years into literacy instruction.
 Reading difficulties can be a complete surprise— there are lots and lots of kids who seem to do well with everything else but have a heck of a time learning to read and spell.
 Furthermore, even for kids who don’t have any trouble, incorporating decodable texts in the early stages is an efficient way to develop foundational literacy skills.
 This is a common theme: some practices are essential for some kids, beneficial to all kids, and harmful to no kids.
 I would put decodable readers in that category.

 So are kids with reading difficulties doomed to a life of boring decodable readers?
 No. Once children (with or without reading difficulties) are able to quickly recognize a decent number of words with ease, you can use pretty much any books you want.
 Bust out those levelled readers (but by then you’ll be well past the repetitive, predictable levels).
 And how do we get children with reading difficulties to the point where they recognize a decent number of words with ease?
 It involves decodable texts, but also a lot more.
 That’s a big topic for another day soon.

-The point of this post is this: To parents who have really struggled with levelled readers at home, while wondering if it was actually helping your child improve his/her reading ability: I want to help, and I might start by shelving the levelled readers for a while.
+The point of this post is this: To parents who have really struggled with levelled readers at home, while wondering if it was actually helping your child improve his/her reading ability: I see you, I want to help, and I might start by shelving the levelled readers for a while.

 Looking for a list of decodable readers to try?
 I very much like the Bob Books series (sets 1-5, not the sight word sets), and the Ontario branch of the International Dyslexia Association has a great list.